alfaruqi3/rootme/web_client/JavaScript-Source.md

 ## result
 <img width="998" height="464" alt="3" src="https://github.com/user-attachments/assets/855f471d-9f78-4814-9137-0988bfec3be6" />

-## See that is the password use it and you will get the flag!!!
+## See that is the password, use it and you will get the flag!!!